 Steam turned the kettle from an ordinary advertisement to today’s tourist attraction.
 A mechanism in the kettle makes the steam and delivers it via a pipe to the spout, where it bubbles into the air.
 The steam is especially visible—and welcome—on cold winter days.
 That innovative piece of engineering endeared the Steaming Kettle to Boston’s residents and probably saved it from hitting the scrap-metal heap long ago.

 How Big is the Steaming Kettle?

-The man who envisioned the kettle as advertisement had to have been a marketer worthy of a Madison Avenue agency.
-Not only did he make the thing itself a beloved landmark, he used it to create additional visibility for the Oriental Tea Company.
+The man who envisioned the kettle as advertisement had marketing chops worthy of a Madison Avenue agency.
+Not only did he make the thing itself a beloved landmark, but he also used it to create additional visibility for the Oriental Tea Company.

 In 1875, he ran a contest asking the public to guess how much liquid the copper pot could hold.
 Before the actual event took place, however, our crafty marketer generated more interest with yet another stunt.
 He hid eight boys and one tall man inside the kettle and they emerged one at a time.

 The city’s Sealer of Weights and Measures officially checked each measure as it was poured in.
 A crowd of 10,000 people filled old Scollay Square to watch and submitted 13,000 guesses.
 A judge observed the process to ensure fairness and our savvy marketer had a blackboard updated after each measure for the hour it took to fill the kettle.